DataDog/documentation/content/en/data_streams/troubleshooting.md

 Latency calculations on a pathway require messages traversing through the pathway to be single threaded.
 If the messages in your data pipelines are multi-threaded, manual instrumentation is required, which is currently available for [Go applications][2] and [Java applications][3].
 If you require manual instrumentation for .NET, contact us.

-In the Pathways tab, if you see the message "latency values may be approximate for these pathways“, view the documentation for [instrumentation guidelines][4].
+In the Pathways tab, if you see the message **latency values may be approximate for these pathways**, view the documentation for [instrumentation guidelines][4].

 ### Kafka metrics are missing